Calque: Types

 Some linguists refer to a phonological calque, in which the pronunciation of a word is imitated in the other language.
 For example, the English word "radar" becomes the similar-sounding Chinese word 雷达 (léidá), which literally means "to arrive (as fast) as thunder".

 Partial

 Partial calques, or loan blends, translate some parts of a compound but not others.
 For example, the name of the Irish digital television service Saorview is a partial calque of that of the UK service "Freeview", translating the first half of the word from English to Irish but leaving the second half unchanged.
 Other examples include "liverwurst" (< German Leberwurst) and "apple strudel" (< German Apfelstrudel).

 Semantic

 The computer mouse was named in English for its resemblance to the animal.
-Many other languages use their word for mouse for the computer mouse, sometimes using a diminutive or, in Chinese, adding the word cursor (标), making shǔbiāo 'mouse cursor' (鼠標 (鼠标, shǔbiāo)).
+Many other languages use their word for mouse for the computer mouse, sometimes using a diminutive or, in Chinese, adding the word cursor (标), or the word "scroll" (滑 (huá)) making shǔbiāo 'mouse cursor' (鼠標 (鼠标, shǔbiāo)) or huáshǔ, "scrolling mouse" (滑鼠 (huáshǔ)).
 Another example is the Spanish word ratón that means both the animal and the computer mouse.